All the Pretty Horses (novel): Plot summary

-As John Grady and Alejandra secretly become more deeply involved, a group of Mexican Rangers visit the ranch and then ride off without explanation.
-Alejandra returns to Mexico City, where she is in school, and John Grady plans to ask her to admit her true feelings for him upon her return.
-When he confides this to a senior ranch hand who has been kind to him, John Grady is surprised to learn Alejandra has returned to the ranch without coming to see him.
+As Grady and Alejandra secretly become more deeply involved, a group of Mexican rangers visit the ranch and then ride off without explanation.
+Alejandra returns to Mexico City, where she is in school, and Grady plans to ask her to admit her true feelings for him upon her return.
+When he confides this to a senior ranch hand who has been kind to him, Grady is surprised to learn Alejandra has returned to the ranch without coming to see him.

-Somewhat later, the Rangers return and arrest Rawlins and John Grady.
-They are brought to a dismal Mexican holding cell where they discover Blevins is also in custody.
+Somewhat later, the Mexican rangers return and arrest Rawlins and Grady.
+They are brought to a dismal holding cell where they discover Blevins is also in custody.
 They learn Blevins had escaped his pursuers but subsequently returned to the village where he had recovered his horse, this time to retrieve the Colt pistol.
-In the process of getting the pistol, he shot and killed a man.
+In the process, he shot and killed a man.

 The three boys are interrogated and beaten, and a crooked police captain threatens them.
 While they are being transferred from their small jail to a larger prison, the captain and police officers detour to a remote ranch.
-Blevins is led off while Rawlins and John Grady watch powerlessly; then they hear gunshots as Blevins is executed.
+Blevins is led off while Rawlins and Grady watch powerlessly; then they hear gunshots as Blevins is executed.

 The two friends are brought to the larger prison, where the inmates test the two boys by attacking them relentlessly over a period of days.
 They barely survive and try to figure out how to get out of prison; an inmate with special privileges, who seems to command the respect of the other inmates, takes an interest in their situation and suggests money might solve their problem.
-They decline this offer of protection, because they have no money and Rawlins is soon severely wounded by a knife-wielding inmate and is taken away; John Grady is not sure if Rawlins has survived.
-Soon afterward, John Grady is wounded while defending himself from a cuchillero and kills the man.
+They decline this offer of protection because they have no money, and Rawlins is soon severely wounded by a knife-wielding inmate and is taken away; Grady is not sure if Rawlins has survived.
+Soon afterward, Grady is wounded while defending himself from a cuchillero (knife attacker) and kills the man.